Wronn27/EventFlow/README.md

 tickets, event goers buy those tickets, and staff scan ticket QR codes at the event.
 Authentication is handled by Keycloak.
 The frontend is a React application built with Vite.

-## The Build Guide

-The full step-by-step write-up of the build lives in [docs/event-ticket-app-combined.md](docs/event-ticket-app-combined.md).
-It covers the project brief, the user stories and UI designs, the domain and architecture design, and then builds the backend up endpoint by endpoint.

 ## What's In This Repo